 Spätzle, the little noodle/dumpling crossovers familiar to some American tropers, are Swabian in origin.

->

-> Alemannisch: Another southwestern dialect, spoken in Baden (which prides itself on not being Swabian) and French Elsass/Alsace (Alsatian, as in the type of dog known as a German Retriever in the United States for reasons relating to World War One).
+Alemannisch: Another southwestern dialect, spoken in Baden (which prides itself on not being Swabian) and French Elsass/Alsace (Alsatian, as in the type of dog known as a German Shepherd in the United States for reasons relating to World War One).
 Since both Swabian and Alemannisch are spoken in the state of Baden-Württemberg (known for innovative science and industry), the state had a bit of fun with an ad campaign that ran, "Wir können alles.
 Außer Hochdeutsch." ("We can do anything.
 Except speak Standard German.")
 Alemannisch is related to...

->

-> Swiss German: Similar to Swabian, but even more incomprehensible for other German-speakers.
+Swiss German: Similar to Swabian, but even more incomprehensible for other German-speakers.
 Has many loan words from French and Italian (which are the other official languages spoken in Switzerland).

 The Swiss Transport Museum in Lucerne has language-selection buttons on its videos offering English, French, German and Swiss-German.
 The Swiss essentially regard it as a separate language, and it has been suggested that if Dutch is a separate language, then Swiss should be too.

 Perhaps, since "a language is a dialect with an army and a navy", the Dutch qualify but the Swiss don't, since the Swiss Navy is somewhat minimal.

 The Swiss German "dialect" itself has more than half-a-dozen dialects, with those even having "sub"-dialects, variing from one region to another.
 It can be argued that, despite not officially recoginzed as such, Swiss German pratically is a separate language.

 Wikipedia uses the terms Swiss Standard German and Swiss German to distinguish the two.
 Doesn't really help.